mre/rate-limits/README.md

 A crate for parsing HTTP rate limit headers as per the [IETF draft][draft].
 Inofficial implementations like the [Github rate limit headers][github] are also supported on a best effort basis.
+See [vendor list] for support.

 ```rust
 use indoc::indoc;